Deploying to AEM as a Cloud Service

 Read more about OSGI configuration at Configuring OSGi for AEM as a Cloud Service.

-Mutable Content
+Mutable Content mutable-content

-Mutable Content Packages
+Mutable Content Packages mutable-content-packages

 Content such as folder path hierarchies, service users, and access controls (ACLs) are typically committed into a maven archetype-based AEM project.
 Techniques include exporting from AEM or writing directly as XML.
 During the build and deployment process, Cloud Manager packages the resulting mutable content package.
-The mutable content is installed at 3 different times during the deploy phase in the pipeline:
+The mutable content is installed at three different times during the deploy phase in the pipeline:

 Ahead of startup of new version of application: